scholarslab/scholarslab.github.io/collections/_events/dh-fellows-final-presentation-2022-05-11.md

 title: 'DH Fellows 2022 Final Presentations'
 ---

-Please save the date for a final presentation by the Scholars' Lab Graduate Fellows in Digital Humanities.

-More information soon to come! <a href="https://cal.lib.virginia.edu/calendar/events/DHFellows2022">Please register to receive Zoom information</a>.
+Please save the date for a final presentation by the Scholars' Lab Graduate Fellows in Digital Humanities. <a href="https://cal.lib.virginia.edu/calendar/events/DHFellows2022">Please register to receive Zoom information</a>.

 **2021-2022 Graduate Fellows in Digital Humanities**